saylerb/devops-101/part-one/README.md

 There's a default VPC, a couple of subnets, a route table, internet gateway, and so on.

 In order to work with a clean slate, and to un-clutter your understanding of what is going on, I would recommend removing the default VPC (causing all it's associated resources to also be removed).
 Don't panic, if you want a default VPC again later down the track, you can contact AWS support.

+	go to your VPCs
+	select the default VPC
+	go to 'Actions' and choose 'Delete VPC' tick 'Delete VPN Connection when deleting the VPC' tick 'I acknowlege that I want to delete my default VPC'

 Have a look and ensure that there are no longer any resources lying around (except a DHCP option set).
 Now we'll be creating our VPC and associated resources: